gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-07-01-MertensFusion.md

   as a counterpart of others involving the conversion.
 The demonstration of HDR's fusion will be studied soon though.

   **Key Points of Mertens' algorithm**
   >1.
-No conversion into HDR images
+No conversion into HDR images ans thus no tone-mapping required
   >2.
 Not need to know exposure times
   >3.
 Multiresolution blending by Gaussian and Laplacian pyramid images
-  >4.
-No additional post improvements requried

 # Multiresolution Exposure Fusion